umarpazir11/compose-multiplatform-app/README.md

 ## Next steps

-We encourage you to explore Compose Multiplatform further and try out more projects:

 * [Learn about other cases for using the Compose Multiplatform UI framework](https://github.com/JetBrains/compose-multiplatform#readme)
 * [Create an application targeting Windows, macOS, and Linux with Compose Multiplatform for Desktop](https://github.com/JetBrains/compose-multiplatform-desktop-template#readme)